yolken/yolken-blog/site/_posts/2021-04-17-migrating-to-kubernetes-legacy-service-platforms.md

 #### It's about machines

-In an LESP, the main unit of compute is a *machine*, either a virtual machine (VM) like one provided by [AWS EC2](https://aws.amazon.com/ec2) or a physical box sitting in a data center somewhere.
+In an LeSP, the main unit of compute is a *machine*, either a virtual machine (VM) like one provided by [AWS EC2](https://aws.amazon.com/ec2) or a physical box sitting in a data center somewhere.